TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. data:: OP_NO_SSLv2

    Prevents an SSLv2 connection.
 This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
-It prevents the peers from choosing SSLv2 as the protocol version.
+It prevents the peers kutoka choosing SSLv2 as the protocol version.

    .. versionadded:: 3.2